We are located about 10 minutes to the west of Inverness on the A862 right beside the Lovat Bridge over the River Beauly.

-Most GPS systems have the wrong location.
+Many GPS systems do not have the correct location.

 Beauly Holiday Park is located alonside the river Beauly 1 mile South of Beauly and 10 miles west of Inverness on the A862.
+Watch this video for a tour of the park.

 There have been settlements in the Beauly area since around 2000BC and there are remains of several crannogs in the nearby Beauly firth.
 The modern history of Beauly starts around 1230 when the Priory was founded by French Valliscaulian monks who named it ‘Beau Lieu’, meaning beautiful place.
 Mary Queen of Scots remarked on this when she stayed there in 1564.